Our region, our future

 We mainly focus on teenagers and young adults between 15-30 years old.

 We have to cooperate more across nations and organisations and advocate change continuously.
 Strengthened by a passionate movement, we will all be encouraged to form political forces, come up with new businesses and lead NGOs ourselves.
 By educating youth, fostering a new leadership, uniting like-minded citizens and building norms around sustainable lifestyles, we aim to form a strong movement that shows both the necessity and the benefits of sustainability.

 That is why our mission is to mobilise a strong youth movement in the Nordic and Baltic Sea regions in order to achieve the vision of sustainable consumption and production.

 Where we come from

 The ReGeneration 2030 movement was born in 2017 from the soil of the “Everyone can flourish story” on the Åland Islands.
 The small autonomous region mobilised a people’s movement – called Bärkraft – in order to push for the vision which inspired youth to do the same internationally.
 In 2019, the Åland Islands received the European Sustainability Award for its people-centered and systematic approach.
 This has made the Åland Islands the natural place for our organisation and the annual ReGeneration 2030 Summit.

 What we do

 Our movement provides different platforms for youth and youth-oriented organisations to network, build relationships, common initiatives, campaigns and projects around sustainable consumption and production.
 We also organise our own projects, events and campaigns.
-By doing this, we are able to provide access to a whole ecosystem of changemakers in different sectors of society and from different countries.
+By doing this, we are able to provide access to a whole ecosystem of changemakers from different countries and in different sectors of society.

 Our main event is our annual Summit which is held on the Åland Islands in August.
 While creating an open meeting place for youth to get inspired and learn more about today's global challenges, the participants get the opportunity to meet and discuss solutions with key stakeholders of society.
 The Summit in 2021 evolved into a ReGeneration Week that was held 28.8-1.9.
 We are now planning next years event so be in contact if you want to partner up!

 How we are organised